 2016: Rosie Perez, director and actress; and Robert Wilson, director; Tony Yazbeck*, 1997 YoungArts Winner in Theater, performer, Tony Award nominee and YoungArts Master Teacher.

-2015: Jeff Koons, renowned visual artist; Josh Groban*, 1999 YoungArts Winner in Theater, Grammy Award-nominated recording artist, singer, songwriter, actor, YoungArts Master Teacher; and Chris Young*, 2003 YoungArts Winner and U.S. Presidential Scholar in the Arts, Grammy and Country Music Association Award nominated singer-songwriter.
+2015: Jeff Koons, renowned visual artist; Josh Groban*, 1999 YoungArts Winner in Theater, Grammy Award-nominated recording artist, singer, songwriter, actor, YoungArts Master Teacher; and Chris Young*, 2003 YoungArts Winner in Voice and U.S. Presidential Scholar in the Arts, Grammy and Country Music Association Award nominated singer-songwriter.

 2014: Zaha Hadid, Pritzker Award Winning architect; Rita Moreno, Academy Award Winning singer, dancer and actress; and Andrew Rannells*, 1997 Winner in Theater, American actor and singer.